anukriti-ranjan/the_reading_app/README.md

 ![image](https://user-images.githubusercontent.com/89630232/193471807-6678c832-c36e-4215-beb3-3320558fbe7c.png)

-3) A network plot of all the papers to check how they cluster and are inter-linked with other papers
+3) A network plot of all the papers to check how they cluster and are inter-linked with other papers.
+(The plot has been created separately with the embeddings of the JAIR papers generated from cohere)

 ![image](https://user-images.githubusercontent.com/89630232/193471834-d7d488fa-2705-44c8-9b7a-372ff66a759a.png)